jmertin/php_haproxy-collector/README.md

 The docker version can be run as simple as the console version.

+The provided image is based on alpine to keep the storage footprint small.
+Also, for security reasons, the entire process runs as user hapcoll that is created during image build.

 Fill the variables accordingly in the docker-compose.yml template and start the container with:
 ```